Ralph E. Erickson

 Ralph E. Erickson (born October 3, 1928) is an American lawyer who served as the 11th Deputy Attorney General of the United States from 1972 to 1973.

 Biography

-Erickson was born and raised in Frewsburg, NY.
+Erickson was born in Jamestown, New York, on October 3, 1928.
 He attended Cornell University and graduated with his A.B.
 He later attended Harvard Law School, where he obtained his J.D.
-He was appointed the 11th Deputy Attorney General of the United States.
+He practiced law in Los Angeles.
+He was appointed the 11th Deputy Attorney General of the United States and took office on June 28, 1972.